zv/zv.github.com/_posts/2012-05-30-how-ptrace-really-works.markdown

 ---
-# layout: post
+layout: post
-#title: How PTrace (really) works
+title: Single Stepping with PTrace
-#category: note
+category: note
-#excerpt: A look inside the strange world of debuggers
+excerpt: A look into the abyss
 ---
 <div class=txt>

-This post isn't done, if you're seeing it then something is wrong

-<p>PTrace is integral to the operation of all proccesses that examine another's execution -- it's the building block of every modern debugger implementation.
-It's versatile and well tested, and although the elements are quite simple, it can be used to quite an effect.
-Many books have been written about ptrace internals, so far be it from me to decieve you into the belief this is document somehow comprehensive.
-Like many posts of mine, this post is really written for my own benefit -- I find myself constantly trying to improve my technical writing skills and unfortunately also forgetting some very elementary system programming stuff as my time is consumed with web programming and math.
-Never the less, I hope you find it useful.</p>
+<p>PTrace is integral to the operation of all processes that examine another's execution in POSIX compatible operating systems -- it's the building block of every modern debugger implementation.
+It's versatile and well tested, and although the elements are quite simple, it's the perennial process examination library.
+Many books have been written about ptrace internals, so do not confuse this this document with a more comprehensive treatment of the subject.</p>

-<p>Before we dive in, consider for a moment the requisite knowledge it takes to write a debugger.
-First, you have to know what exactly a debugger does, secondly, you have to figure out how to attach yourself to an existing process, how to "step" through code and coalesce low-level assembly references to high level variable values and data structures.
+<p>Before we dive in, consider the prerequisite knowledge involved in a debugger.
+First, you have to know what exactly the internals of a debugger do, secondly, you have to figure out how to attach yourself to an existing process, how to "step" through code and coalesce low-level assembly references to high level variable values and data structures.
 The issue is further complicated by the proliferation of debuggers which support scripting to change the examined proccess's image</p>

-<p>It is not a straitforward task in the least</p>

-<p>始めましょう</p>
+<p>So lets begin where it seems natural</p>

 <h3>Stepping</h3>